 Weekly Payments

-You likely guessed it – weekly payments are made once per week, equating to 52 payments per year.
+Weekly payments are made once weekly, equating to 52 payments per year.
 Calculate this by multiplying your monthly payment amount by 12 months and dividing by 52.

 Biweekly Payments